BegumDev/zafiya2/README.md

         2. The quantity of a product can be added using the increment and decrement button before adding to the basket.

     * Blog Page:
-        1. Any user can add view a blogpost and read its details.
+        1. Any user can view a blogpost and read its details.
         2. Admin can create, edit or delete a blogpost.
         3. Any logged in user can create, update and delete their own comments to a blogpost.
         4. Any user can search through the blogpost.